jairomer/SwirlBook/README.md

 ## Why did you do this?

-I have been playing around with this music generation system after using it in live coding events and have stored away some compositions that I liked, hacked away or made myself that I have found [here](https://github.com/jairomer/strudel).
+I have been playing around with this music generation system after using it in live coding events and have stored away [here](https://github.com/jairomer/strudel) some compositions that I liked, hacked away or made myself.

 In order to play these compositions I would have needed to look up for them, copy and paste them, which is kind of cumbersome.

-During this time I was also learning about how to make user interfaces using react, so this was an opportunity to get some real experience and solve a small problem for myself.
+During this time I was also learning about how to make web user interfaces using react, so this was an opportunity to get some real experience and solve a small problem for myself.
 I also got to review some concepts in JavaScript and front end development.

 ## How did you do it?